solgenomics/solbase/vagrant/README.md

 Step 3: Open VirtualBox.
 The newly generated virtual machine will show up.<br/>
 Step 4: Start the virtual machine.<br/>
-Step 5: Open a browser and you should see solbase running on localhost.<br/>
-Optional: Follow the welcome.txt instructions to fully customize the virtual machine to your needs.<br/>
+Step 5: Follow the welcome.txt instructions to fully customize the virtual machine to your needs.<br/>

 To remove any trace of the VM
 ```